Synaphris

 Synaphris is a genus of araneomorph spiders in the family Synaphridae, and was first described by Eugène Louis Simon in 1894.
 Originally placed with the tangle web spiders, it was moved to the Symphytognathidae in 1973, and to the Synaphridae in 2003.

+Distribution

+Spiders in this genus are found in North Africa, Madagascar, Canary Islands and from Spain to Iran.

 Species

-As of September 2019 it contains eleven species, found in Asia, Africa, and Europe:
+As of January 2026, this genus includes eleven species: